srinunivas/Dockerfile/ENV/README.md

-ENV is the instruction to provide the environment variables to an Image and Containers.
+ENV is the instruction to provide the environment variables to an Image and Containers. we can also over ride the environment varables docker run -e key-value image:version name